Install Windows 11 via Windows Update

 It is great if you upgrade Windows 10 to Windows 11 successfully.
 However, some users are frustrated with the Windows 11 update missing files error.
 How to deal with the error that certain files are lost after Windows 11 update?
 A prior backup is the answer.

-I recommend you to backup your computer before upgrading to Windows 11 with AOMEI Backupper Standard.
+I recommend you backup your computer before upgrading to Windows 11 with AOMEI Backupper Standard.
 It offers you all-around backup solutions with flexible settings.

 Don’t hesitate to download AOMEI Backupper and install it on your PC.